BCACTF 2024 | Crypto-Writeups

 The server is using

-and then encrypts it using thekey
+nonceand then encrypts it using thekeyto form thebytestream.

 - It creates a counter using the